Jackie Reed, MS, DC

 Dr. Jackie is simply the best.
 She is knowledgeable, compassionate and skilled.

 - Linda P.

-After graduating from Springfield College in Springfield MA in 1983 Carolyn worked for 15 years for the Life Skills Foundation serving adults and children with Developmental Disabilities.
-Additionally she attended Missouri College and received a diploma as a Medial Administrative Assistant.
+After graduating from Springfield College in Springfield MA in 1983.
+Carolyn worked for 15 years for the Life Skills Foundation serving adults and children with Developmental Disabilities.
+Additionally she attended Missouri College and received a diploma as a Medical Administrative Assistant.

 She has worked for SSM St. Joseph Center for Wound Care, SLU Care Otolaryngology and SSM Surgical Arts.

 She started with Blueprint for Health in July 2018.